kitague/coursera-test1/README.md

-# Simple Test form Coursera Course how to do Read File on Github
+# Simple Test form Coursera Course how to do Read File on Github and push commit file